How to Maintain a Close-Knit Team While Working Remotely

 Launch the idea explaining the benefits and creating a safe and positive environment where people are encouraged to share honestly.
 At the close of the first meeting nominate people to take on the roles of leading the next one and continue this process moving forward, creating a regular rhythm of connection meetings at intervals to suit your team.

-Want some help introducing this practise or mastering your online communication?
+Want some help introducing this practise or mastering your workplace communication?

-Book a session for your staff to discover all the ins and out of mastering your communication to maintain a close-knit, high performing team even when working remotely.
+Book a session for your staff to discover all the ins and out of mastering your communication to maintain a close-knit, high performing team even when working remotely to avoid conflict and misunderstandings and boost productivity and profits.

 If you’d like to find out more about this or other training to help you and your team thrive, feel free to book a chat into my online calendar